mahmamdouh/Aliya_Smart_Farm/README.md

-# Aliya_Smart_Farm
+# Smart-farm
-New repository to change the code of Aliyasmart farm project
+a raspberry pi project for smart farm projects